 Negri Bossi has developed specific injection unit solutions for rigid PVC, with low compression ratio screw profiles, the option of monolithic screw design to reduce ‘hang-ups’ and barrel cooling fans/mica bands to aid the removal of excess shear heat.
 On screw sizes of 80mm and over, internal screw cooling is also an option.

 PVC molding machine models offer high torque hydraulic screw drive or optional electric screw drive on the ST range.
-Vector machines already have electric screw drive and can also be fitted with reduction gearboxes.
 These specifications provide the torque and screw speed stability required for optimum material processing.